 Dancing on Ice 2021 line-up: Full list of confirmed celebrity contestants

+NEWS: Olympic gymnast @amytinkler2 and her pro-skater partner @JoeJohnsonIce will be joining the Dancing on Ice line up from this weekend after Denise Van Outen and Matt Evers have had to withdraw from the competition due to Denise’s injury. #DancingOnIce pic.twitter.com/BA0J3r9my8— Dancing on Ice (@dancingonice) January 26, 2021

+Two sets of celebrities will take part on the show on Sunday night (January 31st).

 The contestants will be competing to keep their place in the competition.
-So far, only Rufus Hound is safe from the Dancing on Ice vote after he secured the show’s first golden ticket.
+Sonny Jay is safe from the Dancing on Ice vote after he secured the show’s second Golden Ticket.

-Lady Leshurr is in the dance off, and one other celeb will join her.

 Rufus Hound